scala/scala-lang/_posts/2017-10-09-scalamacros.md

 ### v1: scala.reflect

-Scala.reflect-based macros are an integral part of the Scala 2.x ecosystem.
+Scala.reflect-based macros shipped with Scala 2.10 and have since then become an integral part of the Scala 2.x ecosystem.
 Well-known libraries like ScalaTest, Sbt, Spark, Circe, Slick, Shapeless, Spire and others use scala.reflect macros to achieve previously unreachable standards of expressiveness, type safety and performance.

 Unfortunately, scala.reflect-based macros have also gained notoriety as an arcane and brittle technology.
-The most common criticisms of scala.reflect is its sub-par tooling support and non-portable metaprogramming API based on Scala 2.x compiler internals.
+The scala.reflect API is based on Scala 2.x compiler internals, meaning that scala.reflect in its current form cannot be supported on other compilers such as Dotty or the IntelliJ Scala Plugin.
 Even five years after their introduction, scala.reflect macros still can't expand in IntelliJ, leading to proliferation of spurious red squiggles - sometimes in pretty simple code.